Block-Tschain/ig-projekt-1-Tschaein/TT800trainNN/README.md

 10. **File Naming and Google Drive Backup**: The notebook timestamps and renames the extracted weights for clarity and copies them to the mounted Google Drive for safekeeping.
 This step is crucial for version control and future references.

-## Notebook for transfer learning of a YoloV8 model
+### Notebook for transfer learning of a YoloV8 model

 The **trainTTyolo8.ipynb** Colab Notebook is implementing transfer learning for the **Tension Terminator** based on the **YOLOv8** model.

-The Notebook is structured very similar to the Yolo V5 Colab Notebook.
+The Notebook is structured very similar to the Yolo V5 Colab Notebook above.

+## Framegrabbers

+### framegrabber2.py
+This Python script, designed for the TensionTerminator project, automates the process of extracting frames from video files at specific percentages (5%, 25%, 50%, 75%, and 95%) of their total duration.
+It leverages OpenCV for video processing, capturing and saving selected frames as PNG files in a dynamically created output directory named using the current timestamp.
+The script processes all MP4 video files containing 'rgb' in their name, found in the specified `rawdata` directory, and provides a summary of the total number of videos processed and frames captured.
+This efficient frame extraction tool aids in gathering diverse data samples for training machine learning models, especially in image processing tasks.

+### framegrabber.py
+Similar to framegrabber2.py, but this Python script captures frames every two seconds, starting after 5% and ending before 95% of each video's duration to focus on the most relevant content.